Kahmul/SoulsSpeedruns-Save-Organizer/README.md

 ## Getting Started

-To get started using the save organizer, take the following steps:
+To get started using the save organizer, follow these steps:

 1. Start the application, press **Edit Profiles** in the top right.
 2. In the **Profile Configuration** window choose the game you wish to create savefiles for at the top.